French ship Éole (1693)

-Éole was a second rank two-decker ship of the line of the French Royal Navy.
+Éole was a 64-gun ship of the line of the French Navy.
 She was armed with 64 guns, comprising twenty-four 24-pounder guns on the lower deck and twenty-six 12-pounder guns on the upper deck, with eight 6-pounder guns on the quarterdeck and six 6-pounder guns on the forecastle.

-Designed by Joseph Andrault, Marquis de Langeron, and built by Pierre Chaillé, she was begun at Le Havre in July 1692 as one of the replacements for the ships destroyed by an English attack at La Hougue in June 1692.
+Designed by Joseph Andrault, Marquis de Langeron, and built by Pierre Chaillé, she was begun at Le Havre in July 1692 as one of the replacements for the ships destroyed by an Anglo-Dutch attack at action at La Hogue in June 1692.
 She was launched in February 1693 and completed in May 1693.